 2. Use the "Two-Minute Rule" for input

 As soon as the teacher mentions an assignment, you have 120 seconds to enter it into your app.
-If you wait until you get home, the chance of forgetting it increases by 60%.
+If you wait until you get home, the chance of forgetting it increases significantly.

 This is why mobile-first apps are superior to desktop planners.